1980–81 Rugby Football League season: Second Division

+Cups

 Challenge Cup

 The 1980–81 State Express Challenge Cup was won by Widnes after defeating Hull Kingston Rovers 18–9 in the final.

 The Final was played at Wembley before a crowd of 92,496.

-League Cup
+John Player Trophy

 Warrington won the John Player Trophy for the third time in their history, beating Barrow 12–5 at Central Park, Wigan.